"Darkness cannot drive out darkness, only light can do that.

 For students currently out-of-state:

-In accordance with professional ethical guidelines and the laws and regulations pertaining to mental health practice in the state of Georgia, students who have relocated out of state are not currently eligible for ongoing telemental health services from CAPS.
+In accordance with professional ethical guidelines and the laws and regulations pertaining to mental health practice in the state of Georgia, students residing or who have relocated out of state are not currently eligible for ongoing telemental health services from CAPS.
 However, we are happy to help students sort out concerns, provide continuity-of-care consultations, and help connect students with local resources.

 Hours of Operation: